faulycoelho/api-prometheus-grafana-k6/README.md

-# Configura and run the project
+# Configure and run the project

 Clone this reposority.
 After that, do this: